Permutation-Based Encryption

 - Brute-Force Risk: Small key spaces (e.g., 26 letters) are vulnerable.

-- Lack of Diffusion: Unlike modern ciphers, simple permutations don’t spread plaintext patterns.
+- Lack of Diffusion: Simple permutations don’t spread plaintext patterns effectively.

 Key Takeaways